Bones provide support for our bodies and help form our shape. Although they're

 but they can't push them back to the original position.
 So they work in pairs of flexors

 and extensors.
 The flexor contracts to bend a limb at a joint.
-Then,
+Then, when the movement

-and the triceps contracts to straighten the elbow.
+contracts to straighten the elbow.

 What Are Joints and What Do They Do?

 Joints are where two bones meet.
-They make the skeleton flexible — without
+They make the skeleton flexible — without them,

-them, movement would be impossible.
+movement would be impossible.

 Joints allow our bodies to move in many ways.
 Some joints open and close like a